Readme-Workflows/recent-activity/.github/CONTRIBUTING.md

 ### Source branch name

-Unlike the Pull request title is this one not that problematic.
+Unlike the pull request title is this one not that problematic.
 It is however, still recommended to have a descriptive branch-name to inform about the change made without the Pull request title needed for context.

 Commonly used branch-name patterns are `feature/<feature-name>` for new features and `fix/<bug-fixed>` for Bug fixes, but you can use your own style of branch-naming as long as it gives clear information on what it is for.